-- Demonstrates clear evidence of the involvement of parents, neighborhood, and/or community members representative of target population in the development of the plan - Outlines plan to effectively engage parents, community members, and other neighborhood partners from the time that the operator is approved (e.g., conducting home visits, community meetings, etc.) - Incorporates a feedback loop to surface the priorities and concerns of parents and the broader school community - Includes plan to incorporate parents into the life of the school, once open (e.g., parent advisory council, student placement, trainings, communications, volunteers, etc.) - Includes plan to incorporate community into the life of the school (e.g., providing resources, programs, volunteers, etc.) - Identifies specific partnerships which are clearly relevant to the needs of the target population.
-Partnerships are evidenced by specific letters of commitment outlining the accountabilities of both parties and clear, measurable, time-specific deliverables from the partner which are clearly relevant to the needs of the target population.
+- Demonstrates clear evidence of the involvement of parents, neighborhood, and/or community members representative of target population in the development of the plan. - The committee to form demonstrates their ties to and/or knowledge of the target community. - Outlines plan to effectively engage parents, community members, and other neighborhood partners from the time that the operator is approved (e.g., conducting home visits, community meetings, etc.) and once the school is operating (e.g., parent advisory council, student placement, trainings, communications, volunteers, etc.) - Adheres to state and federal law regarding expectations for parent volunteering (R 131-16, Section 8).
+Specifically schools may not "design, use or intend to use requirements for enrollment in the charter school, including, without limitation, the payment of fees, expectations for the performance of volunteer work or attendance at informational meetings and interviews, for the purpose of discrimination." - Identifies specific partnerships which are shown to be relevant to the needs of the target population, including partners located in the community that the applicant intends to serve. - o Partnerships are evidenced by specific letters of commitment outlining the accountabilities of both parties and clear, measurable, time-specific deliverables from the partner which are clearly relevant to the needs of the target population.